victorvcruz/web-chat/README.md

 # Web Chat

 This is a simple web chat application that uses websockets to communicate between clients and the server.
-The server is written in Golang using the `websockets` library and the client is written in ReactJs using the `WebSocket` API.
+The server is written in Golang using the fiber `websockets` library and the client is written in ReactJs using the `WebSocket` APIg.

-# Architecture
+## Architecture
 <p align="center">
   <img src="docs/images/web-chat.jpg" height="440">
 </p>

-# How to run
+## How to run
 1. Clone the repository
 2. Run with docker-compose
 ```bash